Zerodya/dots/README.md

 ## Workflow:
 Coming soon.

-## Installation (Arch Linux):
+## Full installation on a fresh Arch Linux system:
-⚠️ **Disclaimer:** These steps are supposed to be run on a fresh Arch installation to get my current setup.
+These steps are supposed to be run on a fresh Arch installation to get my current setup.
 This configuration is not guaranteed to work on your system, remember to make backups!
 ### From Arch official repositories:
 ```
 sudo pacman -S